A vintage map of Europe showing countries, regions, and major bodies of water, decorated with ornate borders and Latin labels.

 As a direct continuation of the Luxembourg-Ligny line, our House shares a common root with the Emperors of the Holy Roman Empire and the Kings of Bohemia.

-• The Connection: Through the Counts of Saint-Pol and Brienne, we maintain the biological and legal "pretension" to the Dukedom of Görlitz, established by Emperor Charles IV in 1377.
+• The Imperial Connection: Through the Counts of Saint-Pol and Brienne, we maintain the biological and legal "pretension" to the Dukedom of Görlitz, established by Emperor Charles IV in 1377 for his son, Prince John of Görlitz.
 This places our House in the same ancestral circle as the Grand Ducal House of Luxembourg and the historical House of Valois.

 The British Royal Succession (Plantagenet & Somerset)